 Metals springs in mattresses

-Not familiar with the potential dangers of metal springs in mattresses?
+Not familiar with the potential problems of metal springs in mattresses?

 In Japan, there is no increased rate of cancer on the left side of the body.
 The Japanese sleep in futons on the floor, not in metal spring mattresses on top of box springs that also contain metal.

-Now to be fair, I give this theory a Science Score rating of 1.5 stars because it’s not “proven,” but the mechanism is plausible, and it would be impossible to design a study that effectively audits the theory.
-The existing evidence, while scant, leads me away from metal spring mattresses.
+Again, to be fair, I give this theory a low Science Grade because it’s not close to “proven,” but the mechanism is plausible, and it would be impossible to design a study that effectively audits the theory.
+The existing evidence, while scant, plus the fact that the space created by metal springs traps dust, leads me away from metal spring mattresses.
 With so many affordable and equally comfortable options, I just don’t think it makes any sense at all to sleep on these things.
 So, that’s factor one in the “hippy analysis,” stay away from metal spring mattresses.

 Don’t believe metal springs in mattresses carry an electric charge?
 Check out this video: